 I did learn enough ASP.NET to work from home developing websites and web applications.
 I was very busy getting a large application built and tested before the arrival of our third child.
 And of course this meant another personal website too.
 We are the old fashioned type that don’t peek so BabyWayne.com with a gender neutral theme it was.
 We were also very busy buying our first house and moving in four weeks before baby arrived.
 It’s a boy!

 I still miss my grandparents very much.
 I always tell my children how fortunate they are to be able to spend time with all four of their grandparents.
 Emma and Ashton are still a bit too young to appreciate that yet though.
 I am disappointed that I did not get to have all the conversations with Grandpa Miller that I wanted to have.
 I still clearly see him sitting in his recliner reflectively watching Courtney, Spencer and Sarah play when the family was together visiting at his house.
 He sure did perk up and get a gleam in his eye when I asked him to go through his box of old photos with me.
 He headed straight downstairs to the closet where he kept them only to wonder when they went.
-I later found out one of my … Time has helped me to appreciate and treasure all the memories of the times we did spend together.
+Time has helped me to appreciate and treasure all the memories of the times we spent together.